MV Samho Jewelry

 MV Samho Jewelry (Hangul: 삼호 주얼리) is a Norwegian-owned and South Korean-operated chemical tanker.
 She was hijacked by Somali pirates on January 15, 2011 and rescued six days later by South Korean Navy commandos.

 Description

 Built in 2001, the Samho Jewelry has a gross tonnage of 11,566 GT.
-She is 145.5 m long, has a beam of 23.7 m and a draft of 9.7 m.
+She is 145.5 m long and has a beam of 23.7 m and a draft of 9.7 m.
 Owned by 2,500 investors represented by the Acta Group in Norway, the ship is registered in the port of Valletta, Malta and operated by the Samho Shipping Company of Busan, South Korea.

 History

 In January 2008, the Samho Jewelry was placed under inspection in Mumbai by the International Transport Workers' Federation for labor issues related to flag of convenience practices.
 Investigators found that Burmese, Croatian, Polish and Russian crewmembers were being paid less than ITF minimum wages and directed the owners of the vessel to sign a wage agreement with the Korean Seafarers' Union.
 In 2010, a record $9.5 million ransom was paid to Somali pirates for the release of the Samho Dream, another vessel operated by the Samho Shipping Company.